wrench-project/eduwrench/web/for_teachers.md

 #### Getting help and getting involved

 You can contact us at [support@wrench-project.org](emailto:support@wrench-project.org) with any questions, feedback, or suggestions.
 Do not hesitate even if only to report a typo.
 Pull requests are of course welcome.
+Also, we would very much like to hear from you if you have used these pedagogic modules in your courses, and for which kind of courses.

 ---